CLI Reference — Signet Docs

 --description <description>Agent description in non-interactive mode

---harness <harness>Repeatable/comma-separated harness list (claude-code, opencode, openclaw, codex)
+--harness <harness>Repeatable/comma-separated harness list (claude-code, opencode, openclaw, hermes-agent, oh-my-pi, pi, codex, forge)

 --embedding-model <model>Non-interactive embedding model